Walk Up: Production

 Walk Up was filmed in black and white in Seoul in 2021.
 It was written, directed, edited, and produced by Hong, with music and cinematography by Hong.
 The production company was Jeonwonsa Film Company.
 Kim Min-hee served as production manager.

 Release

 Walk Up premiered at the 2022 Toronto International Film Festival, where it screened out of competition.
 It was also shown in competition at the 70th San Sebastian International Film Festival on September 22, 2022 and premiered in the United States at the 2022 New York Film Festival.
-Walk Up premiered in theaters in South Korea on November 3, 2022.
+Walk Up premiered in theaters in South Korea on November 3, 2022 and in the United States on March 24, 2023.

 The film is distributed internationally by Finecut and in North America by Cinema Guild.

 Reception

+Critical response

-Walk Up has received positive reviews from critics, holding a 100% positive rating on review aggregator Rotten Tomatoes, based on 13 critics and a score of 86 on Metacritic, based on 4 reviews, indicating "universal acclaim."
+Walk Up has received positive reviews from critics, holding a 97% positive rating on review aggregator Rotten Tomatoes based on 29 critics, with an average score of 8 out of 10, and a score of 86 on Metacritic, based on nine reviews, indicating "universal acclaim".
 Critics praised the film for being reflective and complex, and noted strengths in its acting, music, and tone.

+Box office

+Walk Up grossed $31,679 in South Korea.